JhonatanHern/Beacon/README.md

 ```

 - To take the app to production just build the react app and paste the result in the ui folder of the backend.
 Then, deploy it as you would do with any other holochain app.

+- The file upload is buggy with files larget than 8MB